qianfeng2/30-Day-Challenge/Day 15.md

 The dream is plump but the reality is skinny.

 I finished the 10:15-11:10 task at 5:53 pm. will collect and analyze the ups classification tomorrow morning.

+I have done the 3:30-4:30 task two months ago!
+Good